-Jennifer SchmidtAssistant Professor of Natural Resources Management
+Jennifer SchmidtAssistant Professor of Natural Resources Management and Policy

 Research: human dimensions of wildlife, natural resource management; ecosystem services; GIS

 - PhD., Wildlife Biology, University of Alaska Fairbanks, 2007